Product leadership, UX, words.

 I started out in customer onboarding, then moved over to product as the company's first UX writer.
 That turned into a pretty wide remit that included owning the brand voice in product and elsewhere.
 I wrote the WIN (weekly internal newsletter) every Friday.
 I helped out with product marketing, education, onboarding, HubSpot user groups, UX research, and all sorts of side quests.

-Eventually I ended up leading the global content design team.
-I wrote Cultivating Content Design (A Book Apart, 2021) to explore how words and language can make products better — more human, useful, and fun.
-After that I moved into more operational roles for a while.
-Then I left to get back to building again.
-Eventually the incredible team, mission, and founder (the co-founder of HubSpot) brought me back into the fold to help build Agent.ai.
+After that I moved into more operational roles for a while, then left to get back to building in startups.
+The pull of an incredible team, a real mission, and a great founder brought me back into the fold to help build Agent.ai.

-Stuff I've done:
+Work I've done:

 I built Bethbot to help everyone at HubSpot (but especially devs) write in our (adorable) brand voice.
 It's still used there today.